gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ### Post-deploy hooks don't fix everything

-Say you dilligently call `mergeSchemaReleaseBranch` (or similar release command) from your subservice post-deploy hook...
+Say you dilligently call `mergeSchemaReleaseBranch` (or a similar release command) from your subservice post-deploy hook...
 Neat!
 However, there will still be latency between that release and the next gateway polling interval.
 This latency compounds when deploying many instances of a subservice app and the post-deploy hook doesn't fire until all instances are running.
 Long story short: there will always be latancy.

 Therefore, you may find that post-deploy hooks aren't a magic bullet for orchestrating seamless schema rollouts.
 Whether the revised gateway schema rolls out in seconds (thanks to post-deploy hooks), or minutes (until you press a merge button by hand), either scenario presents a window in which conflicting schema errors may occur.
 That said, releases really boil down to either being _non-breaking_ or _breaking_; the later of which should probably be done during a maintenance window.